scotthelm/scotthelm.github.com.raw/_posts/2018-09-27-remembering-nanny.md

 I do remember long summers hanging around the Davis' immaculate house, playing with Jim, learning about Dungeons & Dragons, and generally having a good time.
 I remember Christmases, birthdays, Thanksgivings, trips to Ohio and Florida, all kinds of good memories.

 Through it all, Betty was there.
 She had this calming effect on everything and everyone around her.
 She was one of the kindest, most open, loving people I have ever known.
+She made me feel like one of her own, a real part of the family.

 After her husband Don died, she grieved.
 As did we all.
 He was one of the good ones.